-\Online General education course; these may be taken in any order except when determined by prerequisite.
+^{}Online General education course; these may be taken in any order except when determined by prerequisite.

-\\BIO107, BIO222, and BIO223 will not be eligible for transfer credits and must be taken at Carrington.
+^{}BIO107, BIO222, and BIO223 will not be eligible for transfer credits and must be taken at Carrington College.
+General education courses must be completed for progression into the technical portion of the PTA program.